alfonsobries/vue-tailwind/docs/README.md

 # Vue-Tailwind

-**VueTailwind** is a set of HTML components powered by Vuejs that doesnt depends of any CSS frameworks but works great with [TailwindCss](https://tailwindcss.com).
+**VueTailwind** is a set of Vue components with configurable classes that don't depend on any CSS frameworks but works fantastic with [TailwindCss](https://tailwindcss.com).

 That means that you can define your own classes for every component according to his status and the unique style of your application.